Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 Instead of treating stability as a binary outcome (stable vs collapse), we model it as:

 - a continuous field
 - a dynamic flow system
-- a resonance-based structure
+- a memory-based recurrence structure
+- a resonance-driven topology
+- a phase-coupled dynamical system

+Standard IEEE test systems (starting with 14-bus) serve as real-world benchmarks.

 ---